AppBakerZ/menu-card/release/menu-card/tags/0.7.0/README.txt

 == Changelog ==

-= 0.8.0 =
-Issue resolved that happened after upgrading to latest version due to underscore.js update.

 = 0.7.0 =
 Fixed edit menu category issue.
 This is major change you will lost all previous categories.